 Participation and In-Class Work (10%)

 * No credit will be awarded unless all drafts are fully submitted on-time.

 Unless instructed otherwise, all assignments are due at the start of class.
 Students must contact the professor to request approval and a new deadline before 22:00/10:00P.M. on the night before the due date if work cannot be submitted in time.
 A doctor’s note or other proof may be requested as a condition of such approval.
 No comments will be provided for late work.
 The professor will determine specific grade reductions based on timely prior notification, whether revised deadlines are met, and similar factors.
 Late work will be accepted and graded only if a new deadline is arranged with the professor in advance.
 Late work submitted without prior professor approval will not be accepted, and will be assigned a grade of 0%.

 All graded assignments, except for the final assignment in the course, may be revised and resubmitted one (1) time each.
 The revised paper must be submitted in a printed form and must be accompanied by the graded original submission.
 If the grade on the revised paper is better than the grade on the original submission, then it will replace the original grade; in other cases, the original grade will stand.
 The revised paper will not receive notes or feedback other than a grade.
 Revisions may be submitted until the end of this course’s final class meeting of the semester, after which no revisions will be accepted.

 No extra credit will be available in this course.

 Course Grade of Incomplete

-A grade of Incomplete will be issued only if the student has attended nearly all of the class sessions, signed and submitted an Incomplete Contract (using the English Department’s recommended form), and obtained the instructor’s signature on it.
+In circumstances of absolutest extremity, a grade of Incomplete will be considered at the end of the semester only if the student has attended nearly all of the class sessions, has a passing grade, and has signed and submitted an Incomplete Contract (using the Department’s form), and has obtained the professor’s signature on it.

 Dropping and Withdrawing